elliotec/greenery/file.txt

-Your love life will be happy and harmonious.
+Your aims are high, and you are capable of much.